Mitigation Research

 What do our findings indicate to be the most promising philanthropic pathways for addressing barriers to deployment?

 A majority of the challenges experienced across the three barriers to clean energy deployment are related to policies.
 As a result, the most promising way for philanthropy to address these barriers is to support the research and development of new policies and educate policymakers on the risks of harmful policy practices.
+Additionally, as of 2025, this philanthropic pathway can leverage several windows for policy progress, fueled by bipartisan support for removing barriers to constructing infrastructure.

 What are the key uncertainties and open questions?